Food, Farms & Flavor

 Wrap up your trip with dinner at The Swanson, a Perry institution known for its fried chicken, creamy grits, and famous “Little Biscuits.”
 The restaurant is housed in a historic home and specializes in large-group service, making it a perfect final stop for travelers looking to gather over a shared meal.

 Want to keep the night going?
-Head around the corner to Bodega Brew (yes, again!), where live music and cocktail tasting flights create the perfect final note for your Southern getaway.
+Head around the corner to Clover Wine Merchant, where tasting flights and conversations with their sommeliers create the perfect final note for your Southern getaway or head back over to Bodega Brew, where live music and cocktail tasting flights create the perfect final note for your Southern getaway.

 Travel Tips